Short-term health insurance is not available in Rhode Island.

 Availability of short-term health insurance in Rhode Island

-Short-term health plans in Rhode Island
+No insurers currently market temporary health insurance plans in Rhode Island

 Short-term health insurance in Rhode Island is not banned, but the state’s regulations are strict enough that no insurers choose to offer plans in the state.
 The Rhode Island Office of the Health Insurance Commissioner (OHIC) has long enforced regulations requiring all state-regulated health insurance plans sold in Rhode Island — including short-term plans — to follow various state rules.

-Short-term health insurance in Rhode Island must cover all essential health benefits and state-mandated benefits, and must maintain a medical loss ratio of 80 percent (this is the requirement that applies nationwide to ACA-compliant individual market plans, but short-term health plans tend to have much lower medical loss ratios).
+Short-term health insurance in Rhode Island must cover all essential health benefits and state-mandated benefits, and must maintain a medical loss ratio of 80% (this is the requirement that applies nationwide to ACA-compliant individual market plans, but short-term health plans in most states tend to have much lower medical loss ratios).
 Insurance policies in Rhode Island are also required to provide coverage for pre-existing conditions and cannot adjust premiums based on an applicant’s medical history.
 Complying with these short-term health insurance rules is too onerous for most short-term insurers, and would result in much higher premiums than short-term plans usually have.
 As a result of Rhode Island’s rules, there are no insurers offering short-term coverage in the state.

 The Rhode Island Health Insurance Commissioner’s Office confirmed that there used to be short-term insurance available in the state, but that they have not approved any for sale in the last several years.